Australia's Native People: The Aboriginals

 Jukurrpa: The Core of Aboriginal Beliefs

-Central to Aboriginal spirituality and way of life is the concept of Jukurrpa, often translated as ‘Dreamtime’.
-It represents the timeless dimension of Aboriginal belief, where ancestral spirits shaped the land, creating rivers, mountains, and every living being.
-Jukurrpa intertwines creation stories with moral lessons, guiding principles of behavior, and societal norms.
+Key to the Aboriginal spiritual system and way of life is Jukurrpa, which is sometimes translated as ‘Dreamtime’.
+This is the eternal dimension of Aboriginal belief, in which ancestral spirits created the land by forming rivers, mountains, and hills, as well as all living things.
+Jukurrpa includes the creation stories but also involves moral codes of behaviour and other laws.

 Aboriginal Way of Life and Customs